Forget the fizz. San Miguel’s latest product isn’t a hoppy summer brew.

 0% ABV with heavy metals like chromium, copper, lead and others, and excess phosphates.

-Head to Batangas Bay to taste San Miguel’s new brew: polluted water, from power plants and similar heavy industries, contaminated with heavy metals.
+Head to Batangas Bay to taste San Miguel’s new brew: polluted water contaminated with heavy metals from power plants and various heavy industries.

-For instance, the water quality of the Verde Island Passage, where the water near San Miguel’s power plants and projects are sited, no longer meets the limits specific for propagation and growth of fish and other marine resources.
-According to a report, samples showed excessive concentrations of phosphate, chromium, total copper, lead, and zinc, exceeding DENR Water Quality Standards.
+The water quality of the Verde Island Passage, where the water near San Miguel’s power plants and projects are sited, no longer meets the limits specific for propagation and growth of fish and other marine resources.

 dirty, costly brew is available throughout

 Despite all sustainability commitments, guided by its credo to “make the world better,” San Miguel Corporation is poised to build 14.1-GW gas plants–nearly half of the gas capacity in the country’s pipeline.